 If you are arrested, you will be taken to jail and booked according to the San Diego County bail schedule, which sets a bail value according to the specific crimes you have been accused of committing.
 Usually the jail will add up the bail for each crime you were arrested for and require you to post bail in the total amount.
-A bail reductions attorney in Vista CA can help if you can’t afford the total bail.
+A bail reductions attorney in Vista can help if you can’t afford the total bail.

 What Happens if You Don’t Post Bail

 If you do not post bail, the District Attorney has up to three court days excluding weekends and holidays to bring you to court and file charges.
 They must release you if no charges have been filed.

 To post bail, you can get a loan from a bondsman who will charge you 10% of the total as an insurance premium.
 If you do not appear in court, as the bondsman has guaranteed, they will pay the bond to the court.
 Many bail agencies will reduce your fee to 8% of the total bail if you are represented by a qualified criminal lawyer.

 You may also post bail by paying with money you already have on hand.
 San Diego County jails do not take cash, so you will need to obtain a cashier’s check in order to pay bail this way.
 A third alternative is posting real estate worth twice the value of the bail with the court.
 This is a complicated process that typically requires the assistance of counsel and cannot be done until your arraignment.

 Once the case goes to court, the judge has the independent right to set bail.
 If you have already posted bail, the judge has the right to increase your bail, especially if the charges filed against you are more serious than the ones you were originally arrested for.